Table of Contents

 This is the main day of festivities in Ireland.
 It is usually a day filled with family celebrations, presents and delicious food.

-A Christmas Day swim early in the morning is a longstanding Christmas tradition in Ireland that has become more popular in recent years.
+A Christmas Day swim early in the morning is a longstanding, as well as one of the favorite Christmas traditions in Ireland.
+It has become even more popular in recent years.

 One of the more popular spots for a Christmas swim is the Forty Foot in Dublin, but at locations all around the coast, people brave the cold waters for fun or as a fundraiser for charitable causes.

 This sight is one to behold as many people get into the swing of it by wearing novelty costumes and Santa hats.
 Be prepared to see hot water bottles, flasks and merriment!

 This event is much more than just the food alone.
 It is usually an all day occasion from the preparation, through to the eating and cleaning up where families come together to celebrate one of the most special occasions of the year.